(edit - updated NSDA evidence guidelines 10-17-14)

-- Novice divisions in debate and novice finals in I.E.s with suffiient entries (at least 10 in IE)
+- Novice divisions in debate with sufficient entries

-- All Kentucky High School Speech League senior events.
+- All Kentucky High School Speech League senior events, including the new POI.
 Event descriptions and rules found here.

 - The lowest I.E. entry fees of any major national tournament at $5

 More information is contained within the rest of this invitation regarding entries, hotels, food and scheduling.
 However, if you have any questions, please contact Chris Chandler by phone at 270.745.6340, or directly 270.202.2771, or by email at email@example.com.
 We sincerely hope if you attended this tournament last year that you will keep us on your travel schedule, and if you did not attend last year please consider adding us to your schedule.
 See you “on the hill” in December for the Hilltopper Classic!!!

 Western Kentucky University

-We will be offering all of the Kentucky High School Speech League senior events, including Public Forum Debate (no L-D Debate or policy Debate).
+We will be offering all of the Kentucky High School Speech League senior events, including Programmed Oral Interpretation and Public Forum Debate (no L-D Debate or Policy Debate).
 Students entering Public Forum may not participate in Congressional Debate.
 Other students may enter up to three events; however, the schedule will not be adjusted to accommodate students who cannot make it to all of their rounds on time.
 It is suggested that students in Broadcasting, Extemp, Improv Duo, and Impromptu be limited to two events.
 You may enter as many contestants as you wish in each category, but only the top three in each I.E. category will earn sweepstakes points.
 Descriptions of these events and rules regarding them can be found here.

 As for individual event entries, students entering in Public Forum can enter one other non-debate event, but not Extemp or Broadcast Announcing.
 The schedule of elimination rounds on Saturday prohibits those two events.